davidhepp/website-analyzer/README.md

 ## Supabase Setup Instructions

-This project now uses Supabase for persistent storage.
+This project uses Supabase for persistent storage.
 Follow these steps to set up your database:

 1. **Create a Supabase Project**